sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

 {{< /language-toggle >}}

+## Best practices for monitoring as code

+The monitoring as code approach is flexible &mdash; you can use any source control repository and choose your own directory structure &mdash; but following a few best practices will contribute to a successful implementation.

+- To maintain consistency, save all of your resources as only one file type: YAML or JSON.
+- Include all dependencies within a resource definition.
+For example, if a handler requires a dynamic runtime asset and a secret, include the asset and secret definitions with the definition for the handler itself.
+- Choose the labels you use in your resource definitions with care.
+CI/CD systems like [SensuFlow][5] rely on labels to determine which resources to delete, so if all of your resources have the same labels, you could delete resources you didn't intend to be managed in a particular CI/CD workflow.
+- Establish a resource-labeling schema throughout your organization to facilitate CI/CD.
+Following the same method for applying labels helps keep unmanaged Sensu resources from multiplying and allows different teams to confidently deploy their own CI/CD workflows without the risk of accidentally deleting another team's resources.

 ## Implement CI/CD with monitoring as code

 When you're ready, you can expand your monitoring as code practices to include managing your Sensu configuration files with a CI/CD workflow.